 Having originally moved to Camas, Washington in the early Seventies to take over ownership of a local burger cafe, Jerry and Sonja opened their first Craft Warehouse stores in the late 1970’s in the Oregon towns of Medford and Gresham.

 The William’s three sons became a part of the business early on.
-To this day all three brothers manage the nine locations and you’ll frequently see them in the stores.
+To this day all three brothers manage the eight locations and you’ll frequently see them in the stores.
 Jerry and Sonja have since retired, but are still involved, and now a new generation, their grandchildren, are working at Craft Warehouse.

 Inspiration and Fun

 From the beginning Craft Warehouse was designed to be a store that provides inspiration and creativity.
 The Williams family learned early on that they can’t be everything to everybody.
 They decided to fine-tune what categories they focused on and to make those categories as complete and attractive as possible.

 Craft Warehouse focuses on providing quality components and supplies that the customer can easily transform to showcase their personal style.
 The Williams brothers believe in offering classes and events at the stores to provide skill sharing for their community.
 Each brother brings his own creative style to the aisles with projects and home décor ideas.

 Ask anyone at Craft Warehouse about what makes the stores unique and they’ll say the employees.
 Craft Warehouse team members are talented, creative people who design many of the projects highlighted and have first-hand knowledge about the products.
 They understand the customer’s needs and the current trends and share this information with the buyers and managers.